cyroz1/vidcord/README.md

   - Low quality (free users): 25MB target size, 480p resolution.
   - High quality (Nitro users): 50MB target size, 720p resolution.
 - Set the starting and ending point of the output clip in seconds.
-- Automatically uses available hardware encoding when avaiable, and falls-back to x264 if not.
+- Multiple hardware and software encoders to choose from.
 - Highlights converted file in its output path in File Explorer.

 ## To-Do